 How can I report violence or abuse?

-You can report a crime regardless of your immigration status.
+You can report a crime to police regardless of your immigration status.
 Violence is against the law.
-If you have been abused, you do not have to respond to questions about your immigration status.
 If the police officers do not speak your language, ask the police to provide a translator or find someone who can translate for you.

-*The information in this brochure should not be considered legal advice, and we cannot guarantee this information is always up to date as immigration law is constantly changing.
+*The information in this publication should not be considered legal advice, and we cannot guarantee this information is always up to date as immigration law is constantly changing.

 This project was supported by Grant Number 15JOVW-22-GG-00240-JFFX awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Justice.